RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/database-recovery.md

     - Recover only the database configuration for a single database (without the data): `recover db only_configuration <db_name>`

     {{< note >}}
-- If AOF or snapshot is not available, the database is restored empty.
+- If persistence was not configure for the database, the database is restored empty.
-- For Active-Active databases that still have live instances, we recommend that you recover the failed instances from the persistence files and let the remaining data update from the other instances.
+- For Active-Active databases that still have live instances, we recommend that you recover the configuration for the failed instances and let the  data update from the other instances.
 - For Active-Active databases that all instances need to be recovered, we recommend that you recover one instance with the data and only recover the configuration for the other instances.
    The empty instances then update from the recovered data.
 - If the persistence files of the databases from the old cluster are not stored in the persistent storage location of the new node, you must first map the recovery path of each node to the location of the old persistence files.
    To do this, run the `node <id> recovery_path set` command in rladmin.
-   The persistence files for each database are located in the persistent storage path of the nodes from the old cluster, under the /redis directory.
+   The persistence files for each database are located in the persistent storage path of the nodes from the old cluster, usually under `/var/opt/redislabs/persist/redis`.
     {{< /note >}}

 1. To verify that the recovered databases are now active, run: `rladmin status`